 Proof of Address

-This is very important in opening a domiciliary bank account in Nigeria.
+This is very important in opening a EUR, USD, GBP domiciliary bank account in Nigeria.
 A utility bill is a receipt or invoice issued by a biller, showing the address of the user of the utility.
 The customer must present his or her utility bill to the bank as proof of address.
 The utility bill must be recent i.e, 1-3 months old.
-Here are forms of proofs of address in Nigeria:
+Here are forms of proof of address in Nigeria:

 - Tenancy agreement